dag7dev/dag-anki-cards/README.md

 - `Multimodal Interaction`: cards about multimodal interaction (e.g. speech recognition, gesture recognition, multimodal fusion...).
 Big thanks to [Riccardo](https://github.com/riccardoscuto).

+- `Human Computer Interaction on the Web`: cards about human computer interaction.
+All the main topics are explained, excepts for voice interactions and chatbots.
+Special thanks to [Lorenzo](https://github.com/Lorenzoantonelli).

 Feel free to add the cards you need or modify the existing ones on the markdown file.

 ## How to use (for Anki users)